PipedreamHQ/pipedream/docs/docs/quickstart/using-npm-packages/README.md

 ![image-20210525175626293](./images/image-20210525175626293.png)

 Next, rename the step from `steps.nodejs` to `steps.get_iss_position`.
-Since we're replicating the behvior of the action we just deleted, the step name needs to be identical so the reference in `steps.respond` continues to work.
+Since we're replicating the behavior of the action we just deleted, the step name needs to be identical so the reference in `steps.respond` continues to work.

 ![rename-nodejs](./images/rename-nodejs.gif)